-The Directors believe that the current set-up is sufficient to enable to Company to fulfil the objective of the Prospects MTF Rules' terms of reference in this regard.
+The Directors believe that the current set-up is sufficient to enable the Company to fulfil the objective of the Prospects MTF Rules' terms of reference in this regard.

-The Audit Committee has met four times during the period under review.
+The Audit Committee has met eight times during the year under review; the three Audit Committee members attended all the meetings.